GuillemGarciaDev/GuillemGarciaDev/README.md

 ### Hi there 👋, I'm Guillem

-## I'm a software engineer student and a software developer at InLab!
+## I'm a computer science student and a software developer at InLab!
 <br>

 - 🔭 I’m currently working on a crypto/tokens toolbar tracker for MacOS.